VenturaNotes/Knowledge/- Topics/iterator (python).md

   - iterator
 ---
 ## Synthesis
+- A stateful object that traverses an [[iterable]] one element at a time and remembers its position during iteration.
+	- Memory-efficient for large datasets by only loading one item at a time
 - An object that implements the iterator protocol, which consists of the following two methods
+	- #question What is meant by iterator protocol?
 	- [[__iter__() (python)|__iter__()]]
 		- Returns the iterator object itself.
 Required to allow the iterator to be used in `for` loops and other constructs that expect iterables
 	- [[__next__() (python)|__next__()]]